All Episodes

 Look, it's a terrible, terrible thing, and it's been a terrible thing for many years that prosecutors do abuse their authority.

-Uh, whatever you think of them, you don't have to arrest these people at gunpoint and threaten them and show how powerful and strong you are.
+You know, the idea of arresting people at gunpoint, whether it be somebody who is like Stone or somebody who is Felicity Huffman, whatever you think of them, you don't have to arrest those people at gunpoint and threaten them and show how powerful and strong you are.

-And you don't have to pay them.
+And you don't have to be mean to them.

-You can write them a nice letter saying if you have any information, please provide it.
+You can write them a nice letter saying, if you have any information, please provide it.

-But you know, it turns to harassment at some point.
+But, you know, it turns to harassment at some point.

-And I gotta let you both go.
+And all right, I got to let you both go.

 Thank you, Professor Dershowitz.